Request for Comments:

 7. Configuration and Management

-not.
-It is intended that in-service management of NTP and SNTP Version 4 servers and clients be performed using SNMP and a suitable
+port if not.
+It is intended that in-service management of NTP and SNTP Version 4 servers and clients be performed using SNMP and

-MIB to be published later.
-Ordinarily, SNTP servers and clients are expected to operate with little or no site-specific configuration,
+a suitable MIB to be published later.
+Ordinarily, SNTP servers and clients are expected to operate with little or no site-specific

-servers must be provided.
-Multicast servers and anycast clients must be provided with the TTL and local broadcast or multicast group
+DNS servers must be provided.
+Multicast servers and anycast clients must be provided with the TTL and local broadcast or

-address.
-Anycast servers and multicast clients may be configured with a list of address-mask pairs for access control, so that only
+multicast group address.
+Anycast servers and multicast clients may be configured with a list of address-mask pairs for access control,

-those clients or servers known to be trusted will be used.
-These servers and clients must implement the IGMP protocol and be provided
+so that only those clients or servers known to be trusted will be used.
+These servers and clients must implement the IGMP protocol and

-with the local broadcast or multicast group address as well.
-The configuration data for cryptographic authentication is beyond the
+be provided with the local broadcast or multicast group address as well.
+The configuration data for cryptographic authentication is

 There are several scenarios which provide automatic server discovery and selection for SNTP clients with no pre-specified